Land of Oz: Other races

-Outside of them are many other strange races who are often found living in the wilderness of Oz.
-Despite the overlordship of Ozma, many of the communities live autonomously.
+Many other strange races are often found living in the wilderness of Oz.
+Despite the rulership of Ozma, many of the communities live autonomously.
 Oz has great tolerance for eccentricity and oddness.

 Many characters in Oz are animated objects.
 Such figures as the Glass Cat, the Scarecrow, Jack Pumpkinhead, the Sawhorse, and others are common.
 Entire regions are the homes of such animated beings.
 The Dainty China Country is entirely filled with creatures made of china, who would freeze into figurines if removed.
 The China Princess lives in fear of breaking because she would never be as pretty again, even if repaired.

 Many other characters are highly individual, even unique members of a species.
 Many such people from the outer worlds find refuge in Oz, which is highly tolerant of eccentricity.

 History

 Prehistory

 The history of Oz before The Wonderful Wizard of Oz (often called the prehistory of Oz as it takes place before Baum's "histories") is often the subject of dispute, as Baum himself gave conflicting accounts.
 In The Wonderful Wizard of Oz, the title character recounts that he was a ventriloquist and a circus balloonist from Omaha, and during one flight the rope for his parachute vent became tangled, preventing him from descending until the next morning, and he awoke to find that he was floating over a strange land.
 When he landed, the people thought he was a great wizard because of his ability to fly.
-He did not disabuse them of this notion, and with his new power over them, he had them build a city with a palace in the center of Oz.
+He did not disabuse them of this notion and, with his new power over them, he had them build a city with a palace in the center of Oz.
 He also ordered them to wear green glasses so it would appear to be made entirely of emeralds.
 However, in the later Oz books the city is depicted as actually being made of emerald or other green materials.
 The Wizard was a young man when he first arrived in Oz and grew old while he was there.
 Afraid of the Wicked Witches of the West and the East, who, unlike him, could do real magic, the Wizard hid away in a room of his palace and refused to see visitors.
 He lived in this way until the arrival of Dorothy in the first book.

 In The Marvelous Land of Oz the prehistory was changed slightly.
 Glinda, the Good Witch of the South, reveals that the Wizard usurped the previous king of Oz Pastoria and hid away his daughter Ozma.
 This was Baum's reaction to the popular 1903 Broadway extravaganza Baum adapted from his book, The Wonderful Wizard of Oz, in which the Wizard took the role of the main antagonist and the Wicked Witch of the West was left out.